AOE-Dylan/BluePlanet-Project/README.md

 # Project Proposal

-We will be using HTML, CSS, and Javascript to create a browser-based game.
+We will be using HTML, CSS, and Javascript to create a browser-based game that will educate and inspire people to take action to promote renewable energy.

 # Project Plan